-An applicant for the Graduate Diploma shall have a degree of a minimum length of three years full-time from an approved institution or have such other qualifications as may be approved by the Higher Degree Committee of the Faculty of the Built Environment.
+An applicant for the Graduate Diploma shall have a degree of a minimum length of three years full-time from an approved institution or have such other qualifications as may be approved by the Higher Degree Committee of the Faculty of the Built Environment

-The course includes three required core subjects, with the remaining content, which may include additional coursework and/or programs of independent study, determined to provide a foundation for postgraduate research in the field.
+The course includes three required core subjects.
+The remaining content is designed to provide a foundation for postgraduate research in the field, and may include additional coursework and/or programs of independent study,

-Postgraduate Research Design and
+GSBE0503 Postgraduate Research Design and

 Methodology

-Quantitative Methods for Built Environment
+GSBE0504 Quantitative Methods for Built

-Research
+Environment Research

+PLAN1531/

-Research Seminar 1
+PLAN1532 Research Seminar

-Individual Programs are defined in consultation with the academic staff of the School and are subject to approval by the Head of the School.
+Individual programs are defined in consultation with the academic staff of the School and are subject to approval by the Head of the School.
 Application for exemption from GSBE0504 may be considered by the Head of School for students with appropriate prior experience with statistical techniques and data analysis.